 The North West Highlands is one of only three European Geoparks in Scotland.
 This extraordinary landscape has barely changed since the ice sheet melted over 11,000 years ago.
 Drive or cycle the 110km north from Ullapool to Durness and you’ll pass some of the park’s most intriguing sights, including the splintered sandstone ridge of Stac Pollaidh, Eas a’ Chual Aluinn (the highest waterfall in Britain at 200m) and Smoo Cave, a sea cavern straight out of Pirates of the Caribbean.

-Rua Reidh lighthouse near Gairloch is at the end of a 19km single-track road used as an ambling highway for sheep and deer, and perched on black rocks wetted by sea spume from the Minch.
-The lighthouse is now fully automated, like all in the UK, and the former keepers’ quarters have been converted into bunkrooms, en-suite bedrooms and a cosy living room with a wood-burning stove.
-The owners offer (recommended) guided walks.
+Rua Reidh Lighthouse near Gairloch is at the end of a 19km single-track road used as an ambling highway for sheep and deer, and perched on black rocks wetted by sea spume from the Minch.
+The lighthouse is now fully automated, like all in the UK, and the former keepers’ quarters have been converted into bunkrooms, en suite bedrooms and a cosy living room with a wood-burning stove.
+The owners offer guided walks too (recommended).